content background Enduric Plumbing Services White Content Background

 What to Do if Your Sump Pump Stops Working

-If your sump pump fails, there are some steps you should take to protect your basement.
 First, try to reset your sump pump system.
 If you’re not sure how to reset a sump pump, you only need to unplug it and wait a few seconds before plugging it back in.
-If that does not work, check your machine to determine why it’s not working with the following steps:
+If that does not work, you can do some sump pump troubleshooting to determine why it’s not working with the following steps:

 1. Check the Power Source